berkinkinay/qr-code-generator/README.md

 # qr-code-generator
-This is a qr code generator in JavaScript.
+## This is a qr code generator in JavaScript.
+## `I will drop png asset here to show how it looks like.`